 Despite the compromises, the picture is surprisingly good, with an astonishing level of detail.
 If your budget can't stretch to the top model, this is a smart choice.

 Read the full review: Samsung QE55Q85R

-Admittedly, there isn't really anything to watch in 8K, but that still doesn't stop this set being a hugely exciting proposition.
+Admittedly, there still isn't really anything to watch in 8K, but that still doesn't stop this big Samsung set being a hugely exciting proposition.
 At least it's future-proofed for when the content does become available.
-The 4K picture is every bit as good as its stablemates, there's not a hint of backlight blooming, and the motion processing is very good indeed.
-Those with a big budget should give this a look.
+In the meantime, the Q950R upscales everything you send it exceptionally well, to the extent that you're not made aware of any extra processing going on.